 4. Make an emergency plan and discuss it with your hiking partner.

-5. Bring some type of personal locator beacon, satellite messaging service, or consider investing in a satellite phone.
+5. Bring some type of personal locator beacon, or satellite messaging service, or consider investing in a satellite phone.
 If you have none of these, try to borrow one.
 You can bring your cell phone but remember that it may not work.

 6. Prepare for bad or hot weather.
 Pack an emergency blanket, more water than you think you need, and be educated on where to hide during thunderstorms.